-Port Barton Snorkel Spot #5.
+Snorkel Spot #5.
 Manta Ray Reef

 This reef is located about 200 meters from the short of Capsalay Island.
 This coral reef has an area of 150 hectares and is the largest are of corals in San Vincente.
 It was unfortunately damaged by high water temperature bleaching in the late 90s, as well as Typhoon Norming, but it is slowly recovering.

-Port Barton Snorkel Spot #6.
+Snorkel Spot #6.
 Twin Rocks

-The Twin Rocks is a snorkeling spot worth checking out since it’s really close to the Port Barton beach.
+The Twin Rocks is a snorkelling spot worth checking out since it’s really close to the Port Barton beach.
 Aim to snorkel here early in the day, since the currents get rough around mid-day.

 Ready to start snorkelling?
 Check out our Port Barton snorkelling tips!